gauthamchandra/learning-ruby-from-js/functions.md

 ```

 ### Isn't a block just an anonymous function?
 Not exactly.
-Blocks look VERY similar at a first glance but an anonymous function is more like a Ruby [lamda function](#lamda-functions)
+Blocks look VERY similar at a first glance but an anonymous function is more like a Ruby [lambda function](#lambda-functions)

 ### So...what is a ```proc```?
 Ruby is built on an "everything is an object" philosophy and that ironically has a few exceptions, one of which is that **a block is NOT an object**.